toniebox-reverse-engineering/teddycloud/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **This is no place for general problems installing or using teddyCloud** Please use our telegram or our forum for that.
 If you are sure, you want to create a feature request, please remove this section.
-Otherwise, it will be closed immediately!
+Otherwise, it will be closed immediately! #autocloseme

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]